okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 To run the IdP flow test:

 1. Click **Run test** next to the **IdP flow** test case.

-1. A new Chrome browser in incognito mode appears for you to sign in.
+   A new Chrome browser in incognito mode appears for you to sign in.

 1. Sign in to Okta as an end user that was assigned to your test app instance.

     * Your app tile appears on the Okta End-User Dashboard.
-    * Your app tile is automatically selected by the Tester and you're signed in to your app.
+    * The Tester selects your app tile and you're signed in to your app.

 1. Verify that the test end user signed in to your app with the correct profile.
-1. In the upper-right **Test in progress** dialog, select **The user successfully signed in to your app** to confirm that the IdP flow test passed.
+1. Select **The user successfully signed in to your app** in the upper-right **Test in progress** dialog to confirm that the IdP flow test passed.
 1. Click **Continue** from the **Test in progress** dialog to sign out of your app.

     The incognito browser closes and you're redirected back to the OIN Submission Tester.
 The OIN Submission Tester records the test run result and timestamp.

 1. Click the **IdP flow** expand icon (![chevron-down expand icon](/img/icons/chevron-down-odys.svg)) to view the test steps and network traffic details for the test run.

     If your test run wasn't successful, this is a useful tool to troubleshoot the issues and correct your integration, instance, or submission details.